bnossum/midgetv/README.md

 Midgetv trades speed for size.
 Each RISCV instruction uses between 4 clock cycles (for ADDI) and around 40 clock cycles (for shifts of a register by 31).
-Average number of clocks per instruction seems to be around 10.
-Unaligned word/hword load and store is performed in software and is really slow.
-CSR instructions are implemented partly in microcode, but mostly in sofware, and is also very slow.
+Average number of clocks per instruction (CPI) seems to be around 10.
+Unaligned word/hword load/store instructions are performed in software and really slow.
+CSR instructions are implemented partly in microcode, but mostly in sofware, and are also very slow.

 ## Overall goals and results